kiboschool/course-c4s-writing/src/communicating-for-success/course-structure-and-expectations.md

 Communication skills refer to the ability to effectively exchange information, ideas, and thoughts through speaking, writing, and other forms of communication.

 There are several types of communication skills, including:
-- Speaking: the ability to speak clearly and effectively, using appropriate language and tone.
+- **Writing:** the ability to write clearly and effectively, using proper grammar, spelling, and punctuation.

-- Listening: the ability to actively listen to others and understand their perspective.
+- **Reading:** the reciprocal ability to writing that enables you to understand the meaning of written words, letters, and symbols.

-- Nonverbal communication: the use of body language, facial expressions, and other nonverbal cues to convey meaning and facilitate communication.
+- **Speaking:** the ability to speak clearly and effectively, using appropriate language and tone.

-- Writing: the ability to write clearly and effectively, using proper grammar, spelling, and punctuation.
+- **Listening:** the reciprocal ability to speaking that involves actively listen to others to understand the messages that they are communicating.

-- Reading: the reciprocal ability to writing that enables you to understand the meaning of written words, letters, and symbols.
+- **Nonverbal communication:** the use of body language, facial expressions, and other nonverbal cues to convey meaning and facilitate communication.

 ![comms skills](./Skills.png)